 Today I want to talk about my favorite vegan egg substitutes in baking.
 I am known for my delicious baked goods, and I’m often asked how to bake without eggs, so I figured it was time to share how to make vegan baked goods without eggs!

-This topic has been written about A LOT on the interwebs, so I’m just giving you my experience with using these items.
+This topic has been written about A LOT, so I’m just giving you my experience with using these items.

 Plus, there’s a cute infographic that you can keep handy in your kitchen whenever the mood to bake strikes!

 Unless you’ve been living under a rock, you’ve likely heard of aquafaba.
-Aquafaba exploded onto the culinary scene in 2016, with food writers and Buzzfeed readers alike gawking at this new invention.
+It’s simply the liquid from a can of chickpeas, and it exploded onto the culinary scene in 2016, with food writers and Buzzfeed readers alike gawking at this new invention.

 Aquafaba has two primary uses in baking: (1) as an egg white substitute to make light, fluffy meringues and whipped frosting-like concoctions, and (2) as a whole egg substitute in various baked goods, ranging from cakes to brownies, from waffles to muffins.

 I use aquafaba primarily for the latter purpose.
 I love using it when I want to add some light tenderness and fluffiness to a baked good.
-It’s particularly good in cakes like this light and tender Vanilla Layer Cake, but it’s also one of the secrets to my incredibly popular 8-Ingredient Banana Bread.
+It’s particularly good in cakes like this light and tender Vanilla Layer Cake.

 Here are the ratios for replacing eggs with aquafaba.